List of unproduced film projects based on Marvel Comics: Silver & Black

 In March 2017, it was reported that Sony Pictures was developing a Black Cat and Silver Sable-centered film with writer Christopher Yost.
-It was intended to be a part of a shared universe called Sony Pictures Universe of Marvel Characters, centered on characters from the Spider-Man mythology, beginning with Venom in 2018.
+It was intended to be a part of a shared universe called Sony's Spider-Man Universe, centered on characters from the Spider-Man mythology, beginning with Venom in 2018.
 The films would have been more adult-oriented and though they would have taken place in the "same reality" as the Marvel Cinematic Universe, they would have not crossed over with each other.
 In May 2017, it was announced that Gina Prince-Bythewood would direct the film, now titled Silver & Black.
 Production was to begin in March 2018, but was delayed "indefinitely".
 Prince-Bythewood revealed that the cause of the delay was due to script issues.
 While the film was initially scheduled to be released on February 8, 2019, Sony removed the release date from the schedule.
 Production was slated to begin in 2019.
 In August 2018, Sony announced that Silver & Black would be canceled in favor of having both characters having their own feature films.
 Black Cat would reportedly be a re-worked version of the Silver & Black script, while the studio searched for screenwriters for Silver Sable.
 Prince-Bythewood was set to serve as a producer on both projects.